microting/eform-angular-frontend/docs/Linux/install.md

   * Which launching environment should use dotnet
   * __Available values__: _Development_, _Production_
   * __Default value__: _Production_
-  * Leave default value, if you plan only working with eForm dashboard
+  * Leave default value if you plan to work only with eForm dashboard
 * Port
   * Defines on which port application will be available
   * __Default value__: 80

 ## Installation process

-All installation process is automated, after installation eFrom will be available on host and port that you specified in configuration
+All installation process is automated, after installation eFrom application will be available on host and port that you specified in configuration

 ## Error solving

-If app not launched, or something missing, check __errlog__ file for more info about installation process
+If app is not launched or something missing - check __errlog__ file for more info about installation process